JohnnyKoshev/P2P_System/README.md

 4. Quit: The client terminates the connection with the server.

-Apologies for the interruption.
-Let's continue with the remaining functions in the client component:

 #### Functions

 1. `menu()`: Displays the client menu and handles user input.